hakuhodo-technologies/scope-rl/docs/documentation/sharpe_ratio.rst

 .. seealso::

     The **SharpeRatio@k** metric is the main contribution of our paper **"Towards Assessing and Benchmarking Risk-Return Tradeoff of Off-Policy Evaluation."**
-    Our paper is currently under submission, and the arXiv version of the paper will come soon..
+    Our paper is currently under submission, and the arXiv version of the paper is available `here <https://arxiv.org/abs/2311.18207>`_.

-    ..
-A preprint is available at `arXiv <>`_.

 Background
 ~~~~~~~~~~